ian-nai/Europeana-Full-Text-in-Python/README.md

 # Europeana Full Text in Python
-Various Python scripts to assist with searching and downloading full text records via the [Europeana](https://www.europeana.eu/portal/en) APIs.
+Various Python scripts to assist with searching and downloading full text records via the [Europeana](https://www.europeana.eu/portal/en) APIs, including newspaper records.
 These scripts allow you to search records in Europeana, parse the JSON returned to obtain various metadata, and download full text if it's available.

 ### Getting Started